screenxtv/screenxtv-gcc-client/README.md

 ## How to Stop/Resume

-1. To stop broadcasting, just exit from the screen.
+1. To stop broadcasting, type `exit` from the screen.

-   `exit`

    NOTE: ScreenX TV holds your session for __10 minutes__ after the `exit`.

    ![ss-stop](https://raw.github.com/tompng/screenxtv-gcc-client/master/images/ss-stop.png)

-2. If you'd like to resume, just re-run the client program.
+2. If you'd like to resume, re-run the client program.

    `./screenxtv-gcc-client`.